-31. 34% of burglars will enter through the front door.
+28. One of the most worrying home burglary facts is that 34% of burglars enter through the front door.

 Compared to other access points, burglars will most often pick the front door as their point of entry.
 Preventing burglaries is not a common priority, so most homes lack even the most basic security measures, making breaking in through the front door too easy.

-22% of burglars try to remain a bit more stealthy and avoid the attention that knocking down someone’s front door can bring, so they choose the back door as their point of entry.
-Nowadays, many houses have cameras set at the front as a burglar deterrent and in order to track packages and such, so the back of the house can be a better option.
+Home invasion statistics say that 22% of burglars try to remain a bit more stealthy and avoid the attention that knocking down someone’s front door can bring.
+So, they choose the back door as their point of entry.
+Nowadays, many houses have smart doorbells set at the front as a burglar deterrent and in order to prevent package theft and such, so the back of the house can be a better option.

 Nearly a fourth of all burglars will try to break in through a window.
 Windows are commonly left unlocked, or even open, making them an easy entry point.
 Even locked windows can be easily broken if there’s no alarm system in place.